 The NHA updates its certification exam more frequently than state and district standards change, so filling those gaps in learning is crucial to helping your students succeed!

-Now that you have some ideas of what to teach in your medical assisting course, it’s time to find some resources for your curriculum!
+Now that you have some ideas of what to teach in your course, it’s time to find some medical assistant teaching materials for your curriculum!

 There are a number of options out there, such as:

 Depending on your preferences and how your students learn best, you can use any combination of these instructional materials.

 The tough part is figuring out which ones will work best for you.